 (1) Filing.
 All proceedings seeking an adjudication that a child is a child in need of supervision shall be initiated by the filing of a petition.
-Upon authorization of the youth court, the petition shall be drafted and filed by the youth court prosecutor unless the youth court has designated some other person to draft and file the petition.
+Upon referral by authorization of the youth court, the youth court prosecutor may file a petition to initiate formal proceedingsshall be drafted and filed by the youth court prosecutor unless the youth court has designated some other person to draft and file the petition.

-- (2) Time.
+(2) Time.
 The petition shall be filed within five (5) days from the date of a detention hearing continuing non-secure placement custody.
-Unless another period of time is authorized by the court, in noncustody cases the petition shall be filed within ten (10) days of the court order authorizing the filing of a petition.
-The court may, in its discretion, dismiss the petition for failure to comply with the time schedule contained herein. - (3) Form.
-The petition shall be entitled "IN THE INTEREST OF ..." - (4) Contents.
-The petition shall set forth plainly and concisely with particularity: - (i) identification of the child, including the child's full name, birth date, age, sex and residence; - (ii) identification of the parent, guardian or custodian including the name and residence of the child's parents, the name and residence of the child's legal guardian, if there be one, any person or agency in whose custody the child may be and the child's nearest relative if no parent or guardian be known; (iii) a statement of the facts, including the facts which bring the child within the jurisdiction of the youth court and which show the child is a child in need of supervision; - (iv) a prayer for the type of adjudicatory relief sought; and - (v) if any of the facts herein required are not known by the petitioner.
+In non-custody cases, Uunless another period of time is authorized by the court, in noncustody cases the petition shall be filed within ten (10) days of the court's referral of the matter to the youth court prosecutor for consideration of initiating formal proceedings authorizing the filing of a petition.
+The court may, in its discretion, dismiss the petition for failure to comply with the time schedule contained herein.

+(3) Form.
+The petition shall be entitled "IN THE INTEREST OF

+(4) Contents.
+The petition shall set forth plainly and concisely with particularity:

+(i) identification of the child, including the child's full name, birth date, age, sex and residence;

+(ii) identification of the parent, guardian or custodian including the name and residence of the child's parents, the name and residence of the child's legal guardian, if there be one, any person or agency in whose custody the child may be and the child's nearest relative if no parent or guardian be known;

+(iii) a statement of the facts, including the facts which bring the child within the jurisdiction of the youth court and which show the child is a child in need of supervision;

+(iv) a prayer for the type of adjudicatory relief sought; and

+(v) if any of the facts herein required are not known by the petitioner.